-- (1) The relying parties may use the HTTP-based GET or the POST method to submit their OCSP requests, - (2) CAs shall specify the frequency that the OCSP services update the OCSP responder certificates in their CPS, and - (3) If the OCSP responder receives a request for status of a certificate that has not been issued, then the responder should not respond with a "good" status.
+- (1) The relying parties may use the HTTP-based GET or the POST method to submit their OCSP requests, - (2) CAs shall specify the update frequency of the certificate status information provided via the OCSP services in their CPS, and - (3) If the OCSP responder receives a request for status of a certificate that has not been issued, then the responder should not respond with a "good" status.
 The CA should monitor the responder for such requests as part of its security response procedures.